-In addition to course work that emphasizes the study of leadership, theory, ethics, technology and organizations, program evaluation and research methodologies, the Ph.D. program provides opportunities for development as a research scholar with a research intensive apprenticeship experience.
-In the final year of the program, Ph.D. students work closely with their faculty mentors in an apprenticeship.
-While focused on enhancing and expanding the Ph.D. student’s research skills and knowledge, faculty mentors work with their mentees to identify and design apprenticeship activities based on the Ph.D. student’s professional goals and discipline.
-Some examples of apprenticeship activities include curriculum development, grant writing, conference proposals and presentations, writing for publication, teaching, learning advanced research methods not covered in the program’s four research courses, and leading workshops on topics related to the student’s expertise.
+Coursework emphasizes the study of learning and learning analytics, theory and philosophy of education, evaluation and assessment, policy and diversity, and research methods.
+The PhD program provides opportunities for development as a research scholar.
+In the final year of the program, PhD students work closely with their faculty mentors in an apprenticeship.
+While focused on enhancing and expanding the PhD student’s research skills and knowledge, faculty mentors work with their mentees to identify and design apprenticeship activities based on the PhD student’s professional goals and discipline.
+Some examples of apprenticeship activities include teaching, curriculum development, grant writing, conference proposals and presentations, writing for publication, learning advanced research methods not covered in the program’s four research courses, and leading workshops on topics related to the student’s expertise.

-Developed for working professionals, courses are held in a weekend format on Drake University’s campus, so you can continue to work full time.
-The program is a minimum of 54 credits with no transfer credits accepted.
-Students must graduate with a minimum 3.5 GPA.
+Developed for working professionals, courses are traditionally held in a weekend format with a mix of online and on-campus delivery, so you can continue to work full time.
+The program is a minimum of 54 credits.

 |DOC 302 - Doctoral Seminar (Ethics, Diversity, and Leadership)||3|